 Non-stick frying pan

 1 – Heat a nonstick skillet over medium-high heat and spray the pan with cooking spray.
-There’s a good list of nonstick skillet here on unclutterer.
-I read the first review on it and was sold.
-Anyway, just before the pan begins to smoke, drop your eggs into the warm pan.
+Just before the pan begins to smoke, drop your eggs into the warm pan.
 As the eggs begin to cook and set, pick up the pan and angle it to slowly move the eggs around pan, to ensure they are not sticking.
 If needed, use a silicone spatula to gently nudge the eggs around in the pan.
 (You will see how cooking spray is great for this method.)

-As the whites begin to set, using your small pitcher or measuring spout, gently pour a little bit of the water into the pan, around the edges.
+As the whites begin to set, using your small pitcher or liquid measuring cup, gently pour a little bit of the water into the pan, around the edges.
 Make sure the water gets under the eggs.
-Add just enough water to get the eggs to move around.
+Add just enough water to get the eggs to move around, not a lot.
 Lower the heat to medium.
 Continue to move the pan around gently to help the eggs to not stick.
-Cover the pan with a clear lid and turn heat down to low.
-You don’t want to hear the eggs sizzling – they should cook slowly, for approximately 3 minutes.
+Cover the pan with a clear lid (so you can see the eggs cook) and turn heat down to low.
+You don’t want to hear the eggs sizzling – they should cook very gradually, for approximately 3 minutes.
 (Cooking time depends on how “done” you want your eggs.)
 Watch the yolks and remove the lid when the yolks just begin to set.
 Remove from heat.

 Transfer eggs to a plate and add sea salt and freshly ground pepper.
 Add fresh herbs if you wanna be fancy, like thyme, parsley or tarragon.
 I like these because their flavors go well with eggs and their leaves are soft.